altumlabsnyc/dbdocs/README.md

 # DBDocs Generation Script

-This repository contains a script that automatically
+This repository contains a script that automatically generates database documentation and uploads documentation to [dbdocs](https://dbdocs.io/team/Altum).

 ### Installation Instructions